Frequently Asked Questions

 What type of therapy techniques do you use?

 A variety of treatment approaches may be employed depending upon your diagnosis and your needs.
 Most commonly used are Cognitive Behavioral Therapy, Family Systems Therapy, Solution Focused Therapy, Humanistic Therapy and Person Centered Therapy.
+My approach is complimented by the use of Accelerated Resolution Therapy (ART).
 All of the approaches I use have been researched and are supported by the American Psychological Association.

 How long will it take me to get feeling better?

 Every person and situation is different.
 It is important to note that you may feel slightly worse initially as therapy can bring up intense feelings.
 You should expect to be feeling more optimistic about things after we have had a few sessions together.
 It takes time to make changes but I will be here to support you as you figure things out.
 I have treated many clients successfully with three to four months of weekly sessions.
 Some clients need more time and that is okay too.
 Just know that you and I will work at your pace to get you to a better place on your path.

 What is the difference between a Psychologist, Psychiatrist and a Psychotherapist?

 A Psychologist holds a doctoral degree in Psychology.
 Clinical psychologists are trained to diagnose and treat psychiatric disorders.
 Treatment is accomplished through therapy.
 Psychologists may refer clients to a psychiatrist for medication if symptoms are severe.
 Psychologists complete internships where they provide therapy while completing courses for their degree and then complete 2 additional years of internships (Pre-doctoral and Post-doctoral) before being eligible for licensure.
 They also complete a dissertation as part of the requirement for the doctoral degree.